Nicholaswogan/YoungSun/README.md

 solarflux.solarflux(time_ga,output_file)
 ```

-The first argument to the function, `time_ga`, is a time in Earth's history in giga-anum (billions of years ago).
+The first argument to the function, `time_ga`, is a time in Earth's history in giga-annum (billions of years ago).
 The second argument, `output_file`, is the name of the output file.

 Running the above code will generate a file `Sun_2.7Ga.txt` containing the solar flux at Earth 2.7 billion years ago.